“Geography explains the past, illuminates the present and prepares us for the future” - Michael Palin

 Year 10

-In Year 10 we follow the EDUCAS A 9 – 1 GCSE Geography course with students examining the human and physical world around them.
-This includes looking at a wide range of issues and concepts related to physical landscapes and processes, rural to urban links and coastal hazards.
+In Year 10 we follow the EDUCAS B 9 – 1 GCSE Geography course with students examining the human and physical world around them.
+This includes looking at a wide range of issues and concepts related to physical landscapes and processes, rural to urban links and coastal and river hazards.
 Students will also study the wider world, looking at weather, climate and ecosystems, global trade and social development.
 Students participate in fieldwork investigating both human and physical features at a nearby location.

 Exam Structure

-• Written examination: 1 hour 30 minutes
+- Written examination: 1 hour 45 minutes

-• 35% of qualification
+- 40% of qualification

-• Written examination: 1 hour 30 minutes
+- Written examination: 1 hour 30 minutes

-• 35% of qualification
+- 30% of qualification

 Component 3: Applied Fieldwork Enquiry

-• Written examination 1 hour 30 minutes
+- Written examination 1 hour 30 minutes

-• 30% of qualification
+- 30% of qualification

-• A written examination in three parts using a variety of structured data response questions, some of which will require extended responses.
+- A written examination in three parts using a variety of structured data response questions, some of which will require extended responses.

-• Part A will assess approaches to fieldwork methodology, representation and analysis.
+- Part A will assess approaches to fieldwork methodology, representation and analysis.

-• Part B will assess how fieldwork enquiry may be used to investigate geography's conceptual frameworks.
+- Part B will assess how fieldwork enquiry may be used to investigate geography's conceptual frameworks.

 Year 11